What is a deferred period on an income protection policy?

 How do I choose the best deferred period for an income protection policy?

-The best choice of deferred period will depend on your personal circumstances and you need to take into account the following two factors:
+The best choice of income protection deferred period will depend on your personal circumstances and you need to take into account the following two factors:

 How much sick pay do you receive from your employer?

-If your employer pays you full sick pay for a period of time then it makes sense to set your deferred period from the date the sick pay ceases.
-There is no point in setting your deferred period for less than your full sick pay period as the insurance company will not pay out until you stop receiving income from your employer.
+If your employer pays you full sick pay for a period of time then it makes sense to set your deferred period to support you from the date the sick pay ceases.
+There is no point in setting your deferred period for less than your full company sick pay period as the insurance company will not pay out until you stop to receive sick pay from your employer.

 Also, it is worth pointing out that they have received over 10,000 reviews through independent review site Trustpilot, with 98% of reviews rating them as either ‘Excellent' or ‘Great'.
 Additionally, if you take out a policy you will qualify for up to £100 cashback.